CONCORD SPECIAL EDUCATION PARENT ADVISORY COUNCIL BYLAWS

 ARTICLE II: MISSION STATEMENT

-The mission of the Concord and Concord-Carlisle Regional School District Special Education Parent Advisory Council is to provide education and information to parents/guardians and the broader community on special education issues and services, to establish better understanding of, respect for, and support of special education, and to work with the Concord Public Schools and Concord-Carlisle Regional School District to ensure that students’ needs under Massachusetts Special Education Regulations 603 CMR 28.07(4)* and other applicable laws are being met.
+The mission of the Concord and Concord-Carlisle Regional School District Special Education Parent Advisory Council is to provide education and information to parents/guardians and the broader community on special education issues and services, to establish better understanding of, respect for, and support of special education, and to work with the Concord Public Schools and Concord-Carlisle Regional School District (Districts) to ensure that students’ needs under applicable laws are being met.

 ARTICLE III: PURPOSE AND FUNCTION

-Section 1: The purpose of the SEPAC shall be:
+Section A: The purpose of the SEPAC shall be:

 - To fulfill all the responsibilities as defined within 603 CMR 28.00 and any other pertinent state mandates;